SohaliBaisla/Traffic-Rule-Violation/README.md

 # Traffic-Rule-Violation

-Designed and implemented a traffic rule violation detection system leveraging video processing techniques to improve road safety.
-Integrated Computer Vision Algorithms for speed monitoring, detection of red light violations, and license plate recognition utilizing EasyOCR and Tesseract.
+This project focuses on the development of a sophisticated traffic rule violation detection system using video processing techniques to enhance road safety.
+The system integrates computer vision algorithms for speed detection, red light violation identification, and license plate recognition utilizing EasyOCR and Tesseract technologies.

+- Implemented a robust speed detection algorithm to identify overspeeding vehiclesnts.
+- Developed a real-time red light violation detection mechanism.
+- Integrated a highly accurate license plate recognition system, aiding law enforcement in effectively tracking violators.